perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 areas (sum, mean, maximum, minimum, variability)
     * 'pedestrian_streets_avg_pop' (Lines), pedestrian streets with population potential (mean) for different catchment areas
     * 'splited_street' (Lines), pedestrian streets splited at regular intervals

+## APPENDIX A1: SLOPE CALCULATION AND CLUSTERING FOR CATCHMENT AREAS [Link to code](https://github.com/perezjoan/PPCA-codes/tree/main/current%20release)

+_Description_

+This script processes population data calculated in STEP 4 of the PPCA protocol, focusing on analysis and clustering based on population estimates across four predefined catchment area distances.
+This script only works with four distances values (catchment areas calculated in STEP 4).
+Population values are log-transformed to ensure comparability across scales, and slopes between distances are computed for each observation.
+The script generates outputs to analyze population distributions and identify clusters with distinct profiles.
+The clustering workflow combines hierarchical clustering (to define initial cluster centers using a sample of 10,000 observations) and k-means clustering (to cluster the full dataset based on three slopes and the log-transformed population estimate at the second distance).
+The clustering results are validated using silhouette scores and visualized through feature curves representing the average population and slopes for each cluster.
+The output includes a geopackage file containing the processed dataset with slope values, clustering labels for solutions ranging from 5 to 19 clusters, and metadata for further analysis.
+Visualizations such as dendrograms, silhouette score plots, and feature curves allow users to interpret the clustering results and assess the distribution of population estimates across the study area.

+_Guide to run PPCA A1_
+- Fill 0.1 box and run the script

+_Requirements_
+- The PPCA environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/Environment%20settings.txt)
+- Output file PPCA_4-1_{Name}_POP_CAT ('Population and Catchment Areas'(Points))

+ _Output_
+- PPCA_A1_{Name}: A geopackage file with 1 layer
+    * 'Points_with_reg_and_hckmeans' (Points), points along the pedestrian street network with slope results accross four distances values and clustering labels for solutions ranging from 5 to 19 clusters

 # Acknowledgement
 This resource was produced within the emc2 project, which is funded by ANR (France), FFG (Austria), MUR (Italy) and Vinnova (Sweden) under the Driving Urban Transition Partnership, which has been co-funded by the European Commission.